Lane/angular-drag-and-drop/README.md

 ## Todo

   - add ability to display a "clone" item while dragging
-  - update position of placed items on viewport changes
+  - proper z-indexing when lifting and placing drag items